paweusz/ladio/docs/screenshot-guide.md

 ## Preparation:

-Take screenshot with printscreen button of Chrome at resolution 1440x900
+Take screenshot of Chrome _(with printscreen button)_ at resolution 1440x900.

 Guidelines:
 * with hover